 We have taken significant measures to block or quickly remove items that make false health claims or offer products at inflated prices in violation of applicable laws.
-As of May 27, 2020, we have removed or blocked more than 20 million listings that are in violation of our policy related to COVID-19.
-Specific items being blocked include: Health care masks including N95/N100 and surgical masks, Hand Sanitizer/ Gel and Disinfecting Wipes.
-We are also restricting the listing of the following items: Toilet Paper, Diapers, Baby Formula, Baby Wipes, Tampons, Lysol disinfectant wipes and Clorox Bleach.
+As of November 2, we have removed or blocked more than 50 million listings.
 Learn more about the measures we're implementing across our marketplace.
+To prevent price gouging, during the COVID-19 crisis, only authorized sellers may list: Medical masks, hand sanitizer and disinfecting wipes.
+Only business sellers may list: Toilet paper, diapers, baby formula, and baby wipes, tampons, Lysol disinfectant spray and Clorox bleach.
+If you see an item that violates our policies, please report it.